mschmitt/dpkg-sort-versions/README.md

 sudo make -C dpkg-sort-versions install
 ```

+# Mission statement

+Sort debian version numbers using `dpkg --compare-versions` as the comparison algorithm without implementing the version scheme or relying on any third party implementation of the version scheme.

+## In comparison

+GNU `sort --version-sort`, at the time of this commit, does not know what to do with deb epoch prefixes.

-# Description
+# Example

-Implemented by calling `dpkg --compare-versions` as a subprocess.

-The idea is to trust the native local **dpkg** API rather than any other implementation of the versioning scheme.

 ```
 $ ./dpkg-sort-versions < test.txt